How do I know if an article is primary research, and whether it is qualitative, quantitative or mixed methods? Last Updated: 27.Sep.2024 Views: 4741

 To do this, check to see what kind of structure your article has.
 Primary research is often laid out in sections similar to the science experiments you did at school - Introduction, Methodology (or Methods), Results, Discussion, Conclusion.
 If your article doesn't have those kind of sections, and is arranged by themed subheadings as a more general commentary instead, it is unlikely to be considered primary research.

-The image of first page of a journal article showing the abstractabstract of the article is a way to quickly see if your article has the right type of structure.
+The abstract of the article is a way to quickly see if your article has the right type of structure.

 For example, this article has sub-headings in the Abstract - Background, Methods, Results, Discussion and conclusions - which means it could be primary research.